Senator Tom Harkin of Iowa says that it’s “just goofy stuff” to suggest that raising the minimum wage will lead to more unemployment.

 Harkin co-sponsored a bill to raise the minimum wage to $10.10, which he said would bring it to just above the poverty level for a full-time worker.

-There’s that word that people in D.C. love to use: estimated.
-These estimates were made by the Federal Reserve Bank of Chicago.
+There’s a word that people in D.C. love to use: estimated.
+These estimates of the beneficial effects of an increase in the minimum wage were made by the Federal Reserve Bank of Chicago.
 You can download the document here.
-The estimate in the linked newsletter is flawed, in that it is a static projection that looks only at an increase in consumer spending that would result from an increase in the minimum wage.
-The paper doesn’t take into account any other effects, such as the the fact that it doesn’t make sense to hire someone who produces less than $10.10 per hour in benefits to your business.
-If the Marginal Benefit of hiring someone is less than the Marginal Cost of paying them, then they won’t be hired.
+The estimate in the linked newsletter is flawed, in that it is a static projection that looks only at the estimated increase in consumer spending that would result from an increase in the minimum wage.
+The paper doesn’t take into account any other effects, such as how employers will react to the increase in the cost of labor.
+All economists know that it doesn’t make sense to hire someone at a wage of $10.10 per hour if they produce less than $10.10 per hour in benefits to your business.
+In econ-speak, if the Marginal Benefit of hiring someone is less than the Marginal Cost of what they will be paid, then they won’t be hired.

 And why stop at $10.10 per hour?
 If raising the minimum wage is so beneficial to the economy, then a larger raise should provide even larger benefits, should it not?
 Why not just raise the minimum wage to $25 per hour or more, Senator?

-As far as my knowledge of this issue, I wrote three papers on the effects of the minimum wage on unemployment rates as part of my graduate studies in economics.
-All of the research proves that increases in the minimum wage cause increases in unemployment.
+As far as my expertise with this issue, I wrote three papers on the effects of the minimum wage on unemployment rates as part of my graduate studies in economics.
+All of the research shows that increasing the minimum wage leads to an increase in the unemployment rate.

 While looking at the chart above, you need to remember that the falling unemployment rate over the last two years is mainly due to people leaving the workforce and thus not being counted as unemployed, and not to these people actually finding a job.